Dvora-Abrahams/SubmitHomeworkHadassim5/README.md

 ## Part 3
 # Theoretical Questions

-This part contains a PDF titled `חלק ג.pdf`, which includes a set of theoretical and analytical questions, written in Hebrew.
+This part contains a PDF titled ` part3.pdf`, which includes a set of theoretical and analytical questions, written in Hebrew.

 ---